- Private lessons on band instrument

 |

-that I expect.
-3 points for each 30 minutes extra in a
+that is expected.
+Ex: 3 points for each 30 minutes extra in a

 week.
 You must turn in a signed practice chart.